qazilaiba08/nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+two differtent types of components
+Client and Server
+next js wil be convert into server components

+Routing
+folder name its becoming route name its file page.tsx its render for that route its special file naming convention for displaying web router content but in most cases that not enough you well need nested routes lets say developed routes in admin dashboard with this application and wanna create a route for /dashboar/users nd /dashnoard/analysts offcourse you cant create two folders with the s